 Direct mail marketing and telemarketing done right

-Direct mail marketing and telemarketing doesn’t have to be a source of angst for you.
+Direct mail marketing and telemarketing don’t have to be a source of angst for you.
 Or for your customers, for that matter.

-When executed properly, direct marketing initiatives can be hugely successful in improving your business by increasing your visibility and bringing in new customers.
+When executed properly, direct marketing initiatives can be a great tool for improving your business.
+It can help increase your visibility and bring in new customers.

-You can also discover more advice for how to improve your business by purchasing a copy of my new book, So… How’s Business?
+You can also discover more advice on how to improve your business when you purchase my new book, So… How’s Business?

-In it, I discuss common pitfalls in businesses and business owners that I have observed during my years of experience as business coach, and how to avoid them so that you can learn how to make money and build a better lifestyle.
+In it, I discuss common pitfalls in businesses and business owners that I have observed during my years of experience as a Melbourne business coach.
+I also reveal the secrets on how to avoid these pitfalls.
+These can help you learn how to make money and build a better lifestyle.